daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

         }
     }

-Note also the implementation of ``shrink()`` here, again in terms of the existing ``u64::shrink()``.
-This method is optional, if it is unimplemented then QuickCheck won't minimise property violations for the new wrapper type.
+Note also the implementation of ``shrink()`` here, again in terms of an existing ``u64::shrink()``.
+This method is optional and unless implemented QuickCheck will not minimise property violations for the new wrapper type.

 Use ``PositiveInteger`` like follows: